Subdivisions of Vietnam: First level

-On the first level, there are 6 cities/municipalities and 28 provinces as of 12 June 2025.
+As of 20 September 2026, the first level consists of 9 centrally governed cities and 25 provinces.

 Second level

-Both municipalities and provinces are subdivided into wards, communes and special administrative regions.
+Both municipalities and provinces are subdivided into wards (phường), communes (xã) and special administrative zones (đặc khu).
 As of July 1, 2025, there are 3,321 second-level units with 687 wards, 2,621 communes and 13 special administrative regions.

+Unofficial third level

+Communes and wards are divided into villages (thôn) and neighborhoods (tổ dân phố, khu phố), respectively.
+They do not have official status, but rather, exist for the purposes of local governance.
+As such, officials at this level are only entitled to an operating allowance and aren't recognized as actual civil servants.

-Before 2025
+Before 1 July 2025

 Second level

 Municipalities are subdivided into district-level cities (municipal cities), urban districts, towns, and rural districts.
 There is no official capital or seat of the municipality but local authority headquarters are usually located in one or more central urban districts.

 Provinces are subdivided into district-level cities (provincial cities), towns, and rural districts.
 Currently, all provinces have their capitals in a district-level city, although some were previously towns.

 As of 1 September 2024, there are 704 second-tier units.